Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 Evaluating FTB Employees

-FTB is committed to evaluating and providing feedback to our employees.
-This helps them perform at the highest level in their current positions and to advance professionally when promotional or development opportunities arise.
+FTB is committed to evaluating and providing feedback to our employees with the goal of helping them to perform at the highest level in their current positions and to advance professionally when promotional or developmental opportunities arise.
 Our goal is not only to provide all eligible employees with a written performance evaluation annually, but to also ensure the evaluation and feedback they receive is valuable.
 The most important part of the evaluation process is sincere, respectful, and open conversations with employees regarding expectations and performance.

 Customer service has always been one of FTB’s highest priorities.
-In recognition of this priority, FTB continues its practice of evaluating employees in annual reviews based on how well they communicate with taxpayers and the overall quality of the customer service they provide.
-That includes assessing whether employees have provided taxpayers with accurate, timely, and complete assistance.
+In recognition of this priority, FTB continues its practice of evaluating employees during annual reviews based on how well they communicate with taxpayers, tax professionals, and other stakeholders, and the overall quality of the customer service they provide.
+That includes assessing whether employees have provided customers with accurate, timely, and complete assistance.
 Our goal is for every employee to exceed each customer’s expectations.
 Importantly, we do not evaluate employees based on revenue that is produced through additional tax assessments or collections, and FTB does not impose or suggest revenue production quotas or goals.
 (Please refer to Appendix 4 — Certification Letter.)

 Taxpayer Communication and Education